 Van joined Watsi on August 23rd, 2016.
-Six years ago, Van joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Van's most recent donation traveled 4,200 miles to support Luz, a baby girl from Bolivia, to fund surgery to treat her cardiac condition.
+Seven years ago, Van joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Van's most recent donation traveled 8,700 miles to support Bakari, a cheerful six-year-old boy from Tanzania, to fund clubfoot treatment.